AugustanaCSC490Spring2024/Magpie/README.md

-# Roomixer - Roommate Matching Application
+# Roommixer - Roommate Matching Application
 Welcome to **Roommixer**, a comprehensive and intuitive roommate matching application designed to streamline the process of finding the perfect roommate.
 Roommixer helps you find compatible roommates based on shared interests, lifestyle preferences, and more.

 # Here is the link for our app